raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ---

+*This prelude is long on nostalgia and short on programming.
+If that does not interest you, feel free to [skip straight to the description of the eight queens puzzle](#eight-queens).*

 In the nineteen-seventies, I spent a lot of time in Toronto's libraries.
 My favourite hangouts were the Sanderson Branch (which was near my home in Little Italy), and the "Spaced Out Library," a non-circulating collection of science fiction and fantasy donated by [Judith Merril], that was housed within St. George and College Street branch.[^games]

 [Judith Merril]: https://www.thestar.com/yourtoronto/once-upon-a-city-archives/2018/01/04/little-mother-of-science-fiction-birthed-new-chapter-for-genre-in-canada.html